 Chinese Medicine to Git Rid of Cellulite

 Cellulite refers to the common occurrence of dimpled skin from subcutaneous fat common in women.
 Cellulite is more common in women than men because of the way that connective tissue, muscle and fat are developed in women; it is also suspected that estrogen, along with other hormones, promotes the production of cellulite.
 One hormone that increases the tendency of cellulite to develop is catecholamines; catecholamines are more abundant with chronic stress and anxiety.
 In Chinese medicine, cellulite may be due to improper fluid metabolism from a number of organ-level imbalances.
 This is a pretty stubborn metabolic condition, and a combination of topical remedies, acupressure, and organic herbs will likely be required for many months to get rid of cellulite.
+For best outcomes using self-care, combine associated Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and good lifestyle practices.

 - Apply the Earth Element Acupressure Stick to Acupressure Point Spleen 9